Blog

 Band live performance

-Gunma's live houses have a strong "close-knit community" feel.
-Connections naturally expand as you keep showing up
+Gunma's live houses have a strong "tight-knit community" feel.
+By continuing to show up, your circle naturally expands

 Dustbowl Takasaki

-A 6-story music salon, one of the largest in North Kanto.
-With 7 studios, member rates are 1,500 yen/hour and general 1,900 yen/hour.
-Solo practice is affordable at 500 yen and up.
-Free parking for 4 cars is a thoughtful consideration in car-dependent Gunma.
-With Takasaki REFUGE on the 6th floor, you can go from practice to performance in one building.
+A 6-story music salon, one of the largest in the Kanto region.
+It features 7 studios with member pricing at 1,500 yen/hour and 1,900 yen/hour for non-members.
+Individual practice starts at 500 yen, making it easy to use regularly.
+Free parking for 4 cars is a thoughtful touch in car-dependent Gunma.
+Takasaki REFUGE is located on the 6th floor of the same building, allowing you to complete everything from rehearsal to live performance in one place.

 Item Gunma (Takasaki/Maebashi) Tokyo (Shinjuku/Shibuya)